Tridendriform structures: -dendriform bialgebras

 So, this is clear that $t$ is not a binary tree.

-Conversely, consider $t$ a tree which is not binary.
+Conversely, consider a non-binary tree $t$.
 We want to show that $t$ has at least one writing with $\cdot$.
 To prove this, we proceed by induction on the number of leaves of $t$.
 We denote $n$ the number of leaves of $t$.
 To initialize the induction, we need to begin with $n=3$.
 The only tree which is not binary is $\balais=\Y\cdot \Y$.
+To prove the heredity, we consider that $n>3$ and we suppose that for all $3\leq m<n$, non-binary trees with $m$ leaves are elements of $\big\langle \mathcal{A}^+\cdot \mathcal{A}^+ \big\rangle$.
+Let~$t$ be a tree with $n$ leaves.
+We have the following writing: